bonniesjli/DQN-Navigation/README.md

 ### Project Details

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, we train an agent to navigate (and collect bananas) in a large, square world.

 ![Trained Agent][image1]